ts-ua/carbon-erp/packages/database/SCHEMA.md

   "updatedBy" TEXT,
   "updatedAt" TIMESTAMP WITH TIME ZONE,

+  CONSTRAINT "invoiceLineType_number"
+    CHECK (
+      (
+        "invoiceLineType" = 'Comment' AND
+        "partId" IS NULL AND
+        "serviceId" IS NULL AND
+        "accountNumber" IS NULL AND
+        "assetId" IS NULL AND
+        "description" IS NOT NULL
+      )
+      OR (
+        "invoiceLineType" = 'G/L Account' AND
+        "partId" IS NULL AND
+        "serviceId" IS NULL AND
+        "accountNumber" IS NOT NULL AND
+        "assetId" IS NULL
+      )
+      OR (
+        "invoiceLineType" = 'Part' AND
+        "partId" IS NOT NULL AND
+        "serviceId" IS NULL AND
+        "accountNumber" IS NULL AND
+        "assetId" IS NULL
+      )
+      OR (
+        "invoiceLineType" = 'Service' AND
+        "partId" IS NULL AND
+        "serviceId" IS NOT NULL AND
+        "accountNumber" IS NULL AND
+        "assetId" IS NULL
+      )
+      OR (
+        "invoiceLineType" = 'Fixed Asset' AND
+        "partId" IS NULL AND
+        "serviceId" IS NULL AND
+        "accountNumber" IS NULL AND
+        "assetId" IS NOT NULL
+      )
+    ),

-  CONSTRAINT "purchaseInvoiceLines_pkey" PRIMARY KEY ("id"), CONSTRAINT "purchaseInvoiceLines_invoiceId_fkey" FOREIGN KEY ("invoiceId") REFERENCES "purchaseInvoice" ("id") ON UPDATE CASCADE ON DELETE CASCADE, CONSTRAINT "purchaseInvoiceLines_purchaseOrderId_fkey" FOREIGN KEY ("purchaseOrderId") REFERENCES "purchaseOrder" ("id") ON UPDATE CASCADE ON DELETE RESTRICT, CONSTRAINT "purchaseInvoiceLines_purchaseOrderLineId_fkey" FOREIGN KEY ("purchaseOrderLineId") REFERENCES "purchaseOrderLine" ("id") ON UPDATE CASCADE ON DELETE RESTRICT, CONSTRAINT "purchaseInvoiceLines_partId_fkey" FOREIGN KEY ("partId") REFERENCES "part" ("id") ON UPDATE CASCADE ON DELETE RESTRICT, CONSTRAINT "purchaseInvoiceLines_locationId_fkey" FOREIGN KEY ("locationId") REFERENCES "location" ("id") ON UPDATE CASCADE ON DELETE RESTRICT, CONSTRAINT "purchaseInvoiceLines_shelfId_fkey" FOREIGN KEY ("shelfId", "locationId") REFERENCES "shelf" ("id", "locationId") ON DELETE SET NULL ON UPDATE CASCADE, CONSTRAINT "purchaseInvoiceLines_accountNumber_fkey" FOREIGN KEY ("accountNumber") REFERENCES "account" ("number") ON UPDATE CASCADE ON DELETE RESTRICT,
+  CONSTRAINT "purchaseInvoiceLines_pkey" PRIMARY KEY ("id"), CONSTRAINT "purchaseInvoiceLines_invoiceId_fkey" FOREIGN KEY ("invoiceId") REFERENCES "purchaseInvoice" ("id") ON UPDATE CASCADE ON DELETE CASCADE, CONSTRAINT "purchaseInvoiceLines_purchaseOrderId_fkey" FOREIGN KEY ("purchaseOrderId") REFERENCES "purchaseOrder" ("id") ON UPDATE CASCADE ON DELETE RESTRICT, CONSTRAINT "purchaseInvoiceLines_purchaseOrderLineId_fkey" FOREIGN KEY ("purchaseOrderLineId") REFERENCES "purchaseOrderLine" ("id") ON UPDATE CASCADE ON DELETE RESTRICT, CONSTRAINT "purchaseInvoiceLines_partId_fkey" FOREIGN KEY ("partId") REFERENCES "part" ("id") ON UPDATE CASCADE ON DELETE RESTRICT, CONSTRAINT "purchaseInvoiceLines_serviceId_fkey" FOREIGN KEY ("serviceId") REFERENCES "service" ("id") ON UPDATE CASCADE ON DELETE RESTRICT, CONSTRAINT "purchaseInvoiceLines_locationId_fkey" FOREIGN KEY ("locationId") REFERENCES "location" ("id") ON UPDATE CASCADE ON DELETE RESTRICT, CONSTRAINT "purchaseInvoiceLines_shelfId_fkey" FOREIGN KEY ("shelfId", "locationId") REFERENCES "shelf" ("id", "locationId") ON DELETE SET NULL ON UPDATE CASCADE, CONSTRAINT "purchaseInvoiceLines_accountNumber_fkey" FOREIGN KEY ("accountNumber") REFERENCES "account" ("number") ON UPDATE CASCADE ON DELETE RESTRICT,